Tropical Cyclone Fili 2022

-Satellite images and tracking maps of Category 1 Tropical Cyclone Fili 2022, April 2 - 8.
+Satellite images, weather maps and tracks of Category 2 Tropical Cyclone Fili 2022, April 2 - 8.
 Max wind speed 100km/h.

 Fili will continue to track southeastward along the southwestern side of the low to mid-level ridge to the east.
 The mid-level subtropical westerlies continue to exert significant shear on the system, as exhibited by the recent decapitation.